docker/docs/single-sign-on/faqs.md

 To enable SSO in Docker, you need the following from your IdP:

-* **SAML**: Entity ID, ACS URL, Single Logout URL and Certificate Download URL
+* **SAML**: Entity ID, ACS URL, Single Logout URL and the public X.509 certificate

 * **Azure AD**: Client ID, Client Secret, AD Domain.

 ### Q: What happens if my existing certificate expires?

-If your existing certificate has expired, you need to contact your identity provider to generate a new x509 certificate.
-The new certificate must be added to the SSO configuration settings page on Docker Hub.
+If your existing certificate has expired, you may need to contact your identity provider to retrieve a new x509 certificate.
+The new certificate must be updated in the SSO configuration settings page on Docker Hub.

 ### Q: What happens if my IdP goes down when SSO is enabled?